Meet The Team

 Pam says ‘I believe that enabling children to develop good word level skills is vital to their future educational success.
 I am a Sounds~Write trainer because I have seen a first-hand the positive impact of this well-structured, evidence based, programme’.

-Sarah Horner is an experienced teacher and literacy trainer.
+Sarah Horner is an experienced specialist teacher and literacy trainer.
 She has taught in a variety of situations, across the primary and secondary ranges, both in England and overseas.
 This experience includes class, group and individual teaching.
-Over the past eight years she has combined teaching children with reading difficulties with the training of teachers and support staff in a linguistic phonics approach to reading.
-She supplies Sounds-Write training in a range of settings across London.
+Over the past twenty years she has combined teaching children with literacy difficulties with the training of teachers and support staff in a linguistic phonics approach to reading.
+She teaches in a primary school and at the Bloomfield Learning Centre in London, as well as delivering Sounds-Write training.

 A native of Leeds, Louise McMullan currently lives and works in Northern Ireland.
 She is married and has three teenage girls.
 She has been a qualified teacher for twenty years and a Sounds-Write trainer for the past seven years.
 She is the only Sounds-Write trainer in Ireland and organises Sounds-Write courses both north and south of the border.
 As well as organising and leading Sounds-Write courses and school based trainings, Louise teaches two days each week in a large primary school and two days each week for the education authority, working with dyslexic children, 1:1.
 After school, Louise uses the Sounds-Write programme to teach children struggling with literacy to read and write in private tutorials (with an interested parent present), at her home.